Health Savings Accounts (HSA) - High Deductible Plans Only

-The Town of Wellesley will set up a Health Savings Account (HSA) for any benefit eligible employee who enrolls in a High Deductible Health Plan (HDHP).
+The Town of Wellesley will set up a Health Savings Account (HSA) for any benefit eligible employee who is enrolled in a High Deductible Health Plan (HDHP).
 In addition to setting up the account, the Town will contribute $1,000 into an HSA for each benefit eligible Town employee selecting an individual HDHP and $2,000 into an HSA for each benefit eligible Town employee selecting a family HDHP.
+Town contributions to HSA accounts are made twice within the benefit year; one payment in October and one payment in March.

 Health Equity Partners is the entity that manages the HSA program for the Town of Wellesley.
 Health Equity Partners offers a variety of member tools that can be found here.